Table of Contents

 Former National Athlete Benigno Marayag dished out the second-best Long Jump of his athletic career.
 The 28-year-old had an emotional roller coaster of a week.
 Finished the week on a high note with a performance of 7.57m +0.0 enough to surpass the bronze medal of the 2013 SEA Games, which is 7.53m.
 With Dagmil at 7.56m and Marayag at 7.57m, the benchmark becomes 7.57m+ for any other hopefuls for the SEA Games.

 Marayag, known as ‘The Tiger-Boar’ as an Ex-UST student.
 Is the 2011 SEA Games Bronze Medalist where he registered his career-best of 7.61m.
-He hit the mark at the Singapore Allcomers today, where he leaped 7.49, 7.52, and 7.57m.
+He hit the mark at the Singapore Allcomers today, where he leapt 7.49, 7.52, and 7.57m.

 Marayag and EJ are part of a list of 11 non-medalists.
 From the 2013 SEA Games who have hit bronze or above from the 2013 SEA Games.
 In addition to the 14 medalists that won medals.
 Last SEA Games Athletics sent 24 athletes to the SEA Games, but not all hit bronze or above in 2013.